noraliucode/non-fungible-tokens-display-page/README.md

-## A A simple page for displaying non-fungible-tokens collections
+## A simple page for displaying non-fungible-tokens collections

 ## Install & Run
 ```